Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data: Introduction

 \section{Introduction}

-Matrix-valued time series data have received increasing attention in multiple scientific fields, such as economics~\citep{wang2019factor}, geophysics~\citep{sun2022matrix}, and environmental science~\citep{dong2020envsci}, where scientists are interested in modeling the joint dynamics of data observed on a 2-D grid across time.
+Matrix-valued time series data have received increasing attention in multiple scientific fields, such as economics~\citep{wang2019factor}, geophysics~\citep{sun2022matrix}, and environmental science~\citep{dong2020envsci}, where scientists are interested in modeling the joint dynamics of data observed on a 2-D grid over time.
 This paper focuses on the matrix-valued data defined on a 2-D spatial grid that contains the geographical information of the individual observations.
 As a concrete example, we visualize the global Total Electron Content (TEC) distribution in Figure \ref{fig:TEC-Example}.
 TEC is the density of electrons in the Earth's ionosphere along the vertical pathway connecting a radio transmitter and a ground-based receiver.
-An accurate prediction of the global TEC is critical since it can foretell the impact of space weather on the positioning, navigation, and timing (PNT) service \citep{wang2021,Younas2022}.
-Every image in panel (A)-(C) is a $71\times 73$ matrix, distributed on a spatial grid with $2.5^{\circ}$-latitude-by-$5^\circ$-longitude resolution.
+An accurate prediction of global TEC is critical as it can predict the impact of space weather on positioning, navigation, and timing (PNT) services~\citep{wang2021,Younas2022}.
+Every image in panel (A)-(D) is a $71\times 73$ matrix, distributed on a spatial grid with $2.5^{\circ}$-latitude-by-$5^\circ$-longitude resolution and is exactly 1 hour apart in time.

-The matrix-valued time series, such as the TEC time series, is often associated with auxiliary vector time series that measures the same object, such as the Earth's ionosphere, from a different data modality.
-In panel (D) of Figure \ref{fig:TEC-Example}, we plot the global SYM-H index, which measures the geomagnetic activity caused by the solar eruptions that can finally impact the global TEC distribution.
-These non-spatial auxiliary covariates carry additional information related to the matrix time series data dynamics.
+The matrix-valued time series, such as the TEC time series, is often associated with auxiliary vector time series that measure the same object, such as the Earth's ionosphere, from a different data modality.
+In panel (E) of Figure \ref{fig:TEC-Example}, we plot the global SYM-H index, which measures the geomagnetic activity caused by solar eruptions that can finally affect the global TEC distribution.
+These non-spatial auxiliary covariates carry additional information related to the matrix time series dynamics, as one can tell from the sudden decrease of the Sym-H index around 00:00 UT on September 8, 2017, and the associated intensification of the global TEC near the equatorial regions.